microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/intune-mam-managedappconfiguration.md

 ---
 title: "managedAppConfiguration resource type"
-description: "Configuration used to deliver a set of custom settings as-is to apps for users to whom the configuration is scoped"
+description: "Configuration used to deliver a set of custom settings as-is to apps for users to whom the configuration is scoped"author: "tfitzmac"
 ---

 # managedAppConfiguration resource type